dcunited001/dcunited001.github.io/_posts/2016-07-17-illegal-immigration-is-painful-for-everyone.md

         Dream.
       - so it's tough out there for people who are here illegally.

-    - illegal immigrants are criminals, by definition
+  - btw, illegal immigrants are criminals, by definition
       - but this statement doesn't actually make any judgements about their character
       - by definition someone labelled as an "illegal immigrant" must